 Aim1: WRITE AN ASSEMBLY LANGUAGE PROGRAM TO CALCULATE THE CONVERSION TIME OF ADC USING 8253 TIMER.

-Aim2: WRITE AN ASSEMBLY LANGUAGE PROGRAM TO OBSERVE WAVEFORMS OF 8253 TIMER IN DIFFERENT MODES.
+- Aim2: WRITE AN ASSEMBLY LANGUAGE PROGRAM TO OBSERVE WAVEFORMS OF 8253 TIMER IN DIFFERENT MODES. - 11.
+Name of the Experiment

 Keyboard and Display

 Aim1: WRITE AN ASSEMBLY LANGUAGE PROGRAM TO FLASH AND ROTATE "HELP US" USING 8259 PIC.